gsmith03/codepath-prework/README.md

 topics, recommended based on the user's progress and interests.
 A unique feature will be its text-to-speech capability.
 This will allow users to listen to their notes about their preferred programming language while also being able to adjust the speech speed for optimal comprehension.
 To further enhance the learning experience, the app will include a dark mode for extended study sessions.
-The app will ultimately allow seamless synchronization of notes and progress across devices.
+Although some of the features will not be implemented right away, the app will ultimately allow seamless synchronization of notes and progress across devices.

 ## Notes